 - The compliance landscape is fragmenting.
 With federal oversight retreating and states rushing to fill the regulatory void, operational complexity is increasing, not decreasing.
 Manual compliance management simply doesn’t scale.

 - International student lending is exploding.
-From Africa (where innovative fintechs are using income-share agreements and alternative credit models) to Latin America (50% annual lending growth since 2021), the global opportunity demands operational infrastructure that can cross borders, currencies, and regulatory frameworks.
+From Africa (where innovative fintechs are using income-share and alternative credit models) to Latin America (50% annual lending growth since 2021), the global opportunity demands operational infrastructure that can cross borders, currencies, and regulatory frameworks.

 - The OBBBA is creating a massive private lending opportunity — and the lenders who can originate, process, and fund loans fastest will capture the lion’s share of borrowers who can no longer rely on Grad PLUS.

 The winners in this market won’t be the lenders with the lowest rates.
-They’ll be the lenders with the fastest, most frictionless, most reliable borrower experience — from first click to funded loan.
+They’ll be the lenders with the fastest, most frictionless, most reliable and celebrated borrower experience — from first click to funded loan.

 What “Good” Actually Looks Like